Irish Mythology: Dive into its Finest Legends and Tales

 Ailill’s Connection to Other Characters

 That is only a suggestion that goes well with the stories we mentioned about Ailill.
-However, the reason that Bodb Dearg was the one to raise the two daughters was not clear in the tale of the Children of Lir.
-However, in the Irish mythology, there may be a reason behind it that other tales revealed.
+However, the reason that Bodb Dearg was the one to raise the two daughters was not apparent in the tale of the Children of Lir.
+However, in Irish mythology, there may be a reason behind it that other tales revealed.

 The Original Story